-Subject to availability of seats, a conditional admission may be offered if the applicant fulfils the above listed general conditions of full admission but his/her GPA is between 2.0 and 2.99 or has at least score of (5.5) IELTS academic or its equivalent (if the program is taught in English).
+Subject to availability of seats, a conditional admission may be offered if the applicant fulfils the above listed general conditions of full admission but his/her GPA is between 2.0 and 2.99 or has at score has achieved an EmSAT English with minimum score of 1400 or its equivalent.or its equivalent (if the program is taught in English).

 - b.1.
-If the applicant attained with at least score of (6) IELTS academic or its equivalent (for the programs taught in English) with a recognized Bachelor's degree and a minimum cumulative grade point average (CGPA) of 2.5-2.99 on a 4.0 scale, may conditionally admit to the Master program, Such a student under this category, will be allowed to continue in the Master program only if they meet the following requirements during the period of conditional admission or be subject to a dismissal: - Must take a maximum of nine credit hours of courses studied for the graduate program during the period of conditional admission. - Must achieve a minimum CGPA of 3.0 on a 4.0 scale, or its established equivalent. - b.2.
-If the applicant attained with at least score of (6)IELTS academic or its equivalent (for the programs taught in English)with a recognized Bachelor's degree and a minimum cumulative grade point average (CGPA) of 2.0 2.49 on a 4 scale, may conditionally admit to the Master program.
-Such a student under this category, will be allowed to progress to the Master's program only if they meet the following requirements during the period of conditional admission or be subject to a dismissal: .
+If the applicant has achieved an EmSAT English or its equivalent with a minimum, required score and has a recognized Bachelor's degree with a minimum cumulative grade point average (CGPA) of 2.5-2.99 on a 4.0 scale, may conditionally admit to the Professional Postgraduate Diploma in Teaching program or the Master programs, Such a student under this category, will be allowed to continue in the program only if they meet the following requirements during the period of conditional admission or be subject to a dismissal: - Must take a maximum of nine credit hours of courses studied for the graduate program during the period of conditional admission, and must achieve a minimum CGPA of 3.0 on a 4.0 scale.